 As one of the key programs of the Neonatology Division, the Comprehensive Center for BPD allows fellows to gain experience in the inpatient 28-bed BPD unit as well as in the outpatient management of infants with BPD.
 An interdisciplinary team including physicians, dedicated nurses, nutritionists, physical/occupational therapists, and social workers care for these infants.

 Nationwide Children's Transport program provides 24 hour pediatric and neonatal critical care transport services via mobile ICU, helicopter, and jet aircraft to over 1,800 patients each year, with more than half of those being newborns.
 The team is one of the few in the country capable of transporting neonates on nitric oxide therapy and high-frequency oscillation at the same time.
 The neonatal fellow will spend two weeks on the Transport service over 3 years.

 Fellows take in-house call with faculty backup at Nationwide Children’s Hospital or at Ohio State University NICU 6 times per month while on NICU service and 5 times per month during Cardiology/Perinatal Medicine rotations.
 While on research months, fellows take 4 in-house calls per month at either hospital.
 For all months, at least one of the in-house calls will be on a weekend (Saturday or Sunday).
-Call at Nationwide Children’s is taken with 3 neonatal nurse practitioners and one 2nd or 3rd year pediatric resident.
-Call at Ohio State is taken with 2 pediatric house staff and one neonatal nurse practitioners and one pediatric intern.
+Call is taken with neonatal nurse practitioners and residents.
 Fellows are required to follow the mandated ACGME work hours during all rotations.